rjuju/rjuju.github.io/_posts/blog/2015-08-18-estimating-needed-memory-for-a-sort.markdown

 INSERT 0 100000
 {% endhighlight %}

-To sort all these row, `7813kB` is needed (more details later).
+To sort all these rows, `7813kB` is needed (more details later).
 Let's see the EXPLAIN ANALYZE with work\_mem set to `7813kB` and `7812kB`:

 {% highlight sql %}